NicolasRibet/Portfolio/tabs/python/rule-generator/README.md

 Portfolio tab: `Python`

 Source: screenshot-reconstructed from the portfolio image.
-The original screenshot is preserved in `screenshots/rule-generator.png`, with OCR in `ocr/rule-generator.ocr.txt`.
+The original screenshot is preserved in `screenshots/rule-generator.png`.

 `rule_generator_reconstructed.py` preserves the behavior shown in the
 screenshot: generate Curious George-style `title:` rules from cartesian